yash-ops22/AWS-Project1/README.md

+#Launching our infrastructure

-At last we will use the terraform code in a file named task.tf Using terraform init commands to install plugins.
+At last we will use the terraform code in a file named task.tf
+// Using terraform init commands to install plugins.
-Using terraform apply --auto-approve to launch the whole infratructure.
+// Using terraform apply --auto-approve to launch the whole infratructure.